-Never assume by the the lack of immediate symptoms that you are uninjured.
+Never assume by the lack of immediate symptoms that you are uninjured.
 Go see a doctor right away.
-In fact, your Heuser legal team can help you arrange medical care and keep up with your records.
+In fact, your Heuser & Heuser legal team can help you arrange medical care and keep up with your records.

-While injuries such as broken bones, torn ligaments, concussions and many others can be tangibly detected and displayed, others cannot.
+While injuries such as broken bones, torn ligaments, concussions, and many others can be tangibly detected and displayed, others are not.
 Leaving some injuries untreated can lead to serious complications and, depending on the injury, costly long-term treatment.

 Insurance companies try to settle claims for as little as possible and they will downplay your injuries in order to pay you less for your treatment.
 Adjusters will try to get you to accept a monetary settlement even while you’re still at the accident scene, well before you know the extent of your injuries.
 To learn more, see our page on insurance adjusters tactics.

-Your Heuser legal team knows how to deal with adjusters, and with more than 50 years of combined legal experience and thousands of soft tissue injury cases, our attorneys know what you can expect to recover for your injuries, property damage, lost wages and other costs.
+Your Heuser & Heuser legal team knows how to deal with adjusters, and with more than 50 years of combined legal experience and thousands of soft tissue injury cases, our attorneys know what you can expect to recover for your injuries, property damage, lost wages, and other costs.

 A common form of soft tissue injury from a car crash is whiplash, which occurs when a person in a car is hit from behind.
 The accident victim’s head will snap forward and then back again.
 Because the average adult head weighs between 8 and 12 pounds, its snapping back and forth exerts considerable strain on the neck.